 Using Boats and Paddleboards

 Canoes, kayaks and paddleboards at Flagstaff Hut are free for members to use.
 Non-members can purchase an individual membership at the hut for $50, giving access to 1 boat, or a $100 family membership, giving access to 2 boats.
-Use of boats is on a first-come, first-served basis and not reserved in advance.
+Use of boats is on a first-come, first-served basis and cannot be reserved in advance.

 Individuals paddling to Grand Falls Hut via the Long Falls Dam portage must return the boats to Flagstaff Hut; no boats may be left at Grand Falls Hut, the same rates/policies apply.
 All boats must be checked out by hut staff and liability forms must be filled out.
 A credit card will be required with any boat use.
 Any damage or loss to boats will be billed to the user.